Tugbars/VectorGEMM/README.md

-# GEMM: Safety-Hardened Matrix Multiplication
+# VectorGEMM: Safety-Hardened Matrix Multiplication

 A production-ready, safety-first GEMM (General Matrix Multiply) implementation achieving **169.8 GFLOPS** on Intel i9-14900 (single-core), with a **162× speedup** over naive implementations.
 Designed for embedded systems, numerical computing, and performance-critical applications where reliability matters as much as speed.